- Cancer (18).

 About the Rankings

-The U.S. News rankings were developed to help patients, families and physicians determine the hospitals who provide the best care for serious or complicated medical conditions or procedures.
-The rankings recognize the top 50 children’s hospital in 10 medical specialties, determined based on a number of criteria, including:
+The U.S. News rankings were developed to help patients, families and physicians determine the hospitals that provide the best care for serious or complicated medical conditions or procedures.
+The rankings recognize the top 50 children’s hospitals in 10 medical specialties, determined based on a number of criteria, including:

-- Hospital survival rates
+- Hospital survival rates.

-- Nurse staffing
+- Nurse staffing.

-- Sub-specialist availability
+- Sub-specialist availability.

 In addition to the data, pediatric specialists were asked to recommend the hospitals they consider best for children with challenging problems.
-Eighty-seven hospitals across the country ranked in one or more specialties.